Madush4/CIneMatch-Movie-Recommendation-Project/README.md

-CineMatch – Find Your Perfect Movie Tonight
+# CineMatch – Find Your Perfect Movie Tonight

 CineMatch is a modern movie recommendation web application that helps users discover movies based on their mood, age range, and preferences.
 The project focuses on clean UI design, smooth user experience, and practical frontend logic using HTML, Tailwind CSS, and JavaScript.

+---

-Features
+## Features

-Mood-based movie recommendations
+- Mood-based movie recommendations

-Age-range filtering (privacy-friendly, no exact age required)
+- Age-range filtering (privacy-friendly, no exact age required)

-Dark and light mode toggle
+- Dark and light mode toggle

-Fully responsive design
+- Fully responsive design

-Movie data fetched from a public movie API
+- Movie data fetched from a public movie API

-Clean and modern UI built with Tailwind CSS
+- Clean and modern UI built with Tailwind CSS

+---

-How CineMatch Works
+## How CineMatch Works

-The user selects their mood
+1. The user selects their **mood**

-The user chooses an age range
+2. The user chooses an **age range**

-The user optionally selects a preferred genre
+3. The user optionally selects a preferred **genre**

-CineMatch maps the selected mood to suitable genres
+4. CineMatch maps the selected mood to suitable genres

-Movies are filtered based on age range and content rating
+5. Movies are filtered based on **age range** and **content rating**

-Recommended movies are displayed dynamically
+6. Recommended movies are displayed dynamically

 This approach avoids complex machine learning and focuses on solid frontend logic.

-User Inputs
-Mood

-Happy

-Sad

-Relaxed

-Excited

-Romantic

-Age Range

-Under 13

-13–17

-18–24

-25–39

-40+

-Genre (Optional)

-Action

-Comedy

-Drama

-Horror

-Romance

-Sci-Fi

-Navigation Structure

-Home – Introduction and call-to-action

-Discover – Main recommendation feature

-Trending – Popular movies fetched from the API

-About – Project overview and technology stack

-Tech Stack

-HTML5

-Tailwind CSS

-JavaScript (ES6)

-Public Movie API (TMDB / OMDb)

-LocalStorage (for theme and preferences)

-Why This Project

-CineMatch was built as an intermediate frontend project to strengthen real-world web development skills, including responsive UI design, API integration, state handling, and theme management.

-Future Improvements

-User authentication

-Favorites and watchlist feature

-Advanced filtering options

-Improved accessibility

-Better error handling for API requests

-Getting Started

-Clone the repository

-Install dependencies

-Build Tailwind CSS

-Open the project in a browser

-License
+---

+## User Inputs

+**Mood**
+- Happy
+- Sad
+- Relaxed
+- Excited
+- Romantic

+**Age Range**
+- Under 13
+- 13–17
+- 18–24
+- 25–39
+- 40+

+**Genre (Optional)**
+- Action
+- Comedy
+- Drama
+- Horror
+- Romance
+- Sci-Fi

+---

+## Navigation Structure

+- Home – Introduction and call-to-action
+- Discover – Main recommendation feature
+- Trending – Popular movies fetched from the API
+- About – Project overview and technology stack

+---

+## Tech Stack

+- HTML5
+- Tailwind CSS
+- JavaScript (ES6)
+- Public Movie API (TMDB / OMDb)
+- LocalStorage (for theme and preferences)

+---

+## Why This Project

+CineMatch was built as an intermediate frontend project to strengthen real-world web development skills, including:

+- Responsive UI design
+- API integration
+- State handling
+- Theme management

+---

+## Future Improvements

+- User authentication
+- Favorites and watchlist feature
+- Advanced filtering options
+- Improved accessibility
+- Better error handling for API requests

+---

+## Getting Started

+1. Clone the repository
+2. Install dependencies
+3. Build Tailwind CSS
+4. Open the project in a browser

+---

+## License

 This project is open source and available for learning and educational purposes.